MichelSc/playgroundsparql/README.md

 ## issues or questions

 - question: are pie axioms necessary?
 What do they do?
+- good idea to make Observable also ObservableContext?
 - todo: rules for DimensionDimension concept
 - KGExplore
   - support for rdfs:Class